 Who can advise me about a living will?

-•If you have a particular illness or condition, talk to your physician or other counselor familiar with your disease.
+• If you have a particular illness or condition, talk to your physician or other counselor familiar with your disease.
 They can advise you of the likely stages of illness you can expect to confront and to consider what medical treatment may be at issue at each stage.
+You might want to consider a MOLST (Medical Order of Life Sustaining Treatment).
+Speak to your doctor about this.

 Do I have to use the "official" living will form?

-•No. Connecticut law says that the living will must be "in substantially the statutory form", therefore you can use whatever form you want.
-To be valid, any form that is selected should, however, be signed, dated, and have two witnesses.
+• No. Connecticut law says that the living will must be "in substantially the statutory form", therefore you can use whatever form you want.
+To be valid, the form should be signed, dated, and have two witnesses.
 Otherwise there is still the chance that someone will feel the need to go to court to determine your wishes.

 Should my living will be more specific than the "official" form?

-•You can add instructions concerning chemotherapy, radiation, dialysis, antibiotics, or emergency surgeries to correct related or unrelated physical conditions.
+• You can add instructions concerning chemotherapy, radiation, dialysis, antibiotics, or emergency surgeries to correct related or unrelated physical conditions.
 If you want to receive care in hospice, that is something else you may wish to include in the living will.
+Check with the Hospice you choose about what care is allowed.

 What if my wishes are not followed?

-•The doctor and other health care providers are required to consider your wishes as expressed in your living will.
+• The doctor and other health care providers are required to consider your wishes as expressed in your living will.
 If you don't have a living will, they are required to consult your health care agent to determine your wishes.
-If you did not appoint a health care representative, then the doctor is required to consult family and others.
+If you did not appoint a health care representative, then the doctor is required to consult family and other people that know you.

 What if I move to or travel in another state?

-•Another state may have different laws, forms and procedures, so it is probably best to consult an attorney or prepare a new living will if you move from Connecticut to another state.
-You can also download forms and instructions free of charge for each of the fifty states from a web site sponsored by the National Hospice and Palliative Care Organization.
+• Another state may have different laws, forms and procedures, so it is best to consult an attorney or prepare a new living will if you move from Connecticut to another state.

-•No, if the living will that you signed in another state is signed, dated and there were two witnesses.
+• No, if the living will that you signed in another state is signed, dated, and there were two witnesses it will be recognized in CT.

 Your unwitnessed living will might still be "evidence" which the doctor may consider.
 However, the physician or hospital might not rely on it and might have to go to the probate court for a determination that it reflected your wishes.

-•Notwithstanding, having it notarized is a good idea.
+• BUT, having it notarized is a good idea.
 The notary is there to verify that it was properly witnessed.
-If your living will was challenged in court, the witnesses would not have to testify to that fact.
+If your living is was challenged in court, the witnesses will not have to testify to that fact.

 When is it too late to execute a living will?